MicrosoftDocs/PowerShell-Docs/reference/7.4/Microsoft.PowerShell.Core/About/about_Comparison_Operators.md

 zzz
 ```

 The equality operator can compare objects of different types.
-It is important
+It's important to
-to understand that the value is on the right-hand side of the comparison can be
+understand that the value is on the right-hand side of the comparison can be
 converted to the type of the left-hand side value for comparison.

 For example, the string `'1.0'` is converted to an integer to be compared to